Lokesh-K07/Student/README.md

-# This is the Student Resume Form
+# This is the Student Registration Form
 - It is used to get the details from the user
 - By integratting the CSS we can add styles to the our Web Document